heremaps/msdkui-android/Documentation/Guides/QuickStart.md

 >**Note:** While all of the functionality of the HERE Mobile SDK UI Kit (MSDKUI) is accessible from the emulator, usage of a real device is strongly recommended.
 The overall performance will be better, and some features like gestures are just easier to use on multi-touch-enabled hardware.

 ### Integrating the HERE Mobile SDK and the HERE Mobile SDK UI Kit (MSDKUI)
-Now that we have a working Android app, we can start integrating the HERE SDK and the HERE Mobile SDK UI Kit (MSDKUI) library.
+Now that we have a working Android app, we can start integrating the HERE Mobile SDK and the HERE Mobile SDK UI Kit (MSDKUI) library.
 Make sure you have downloaded the latest HERE Mobile SDK release package including the library AAR artefact usually called `HERE-sdk.aar`.

 As a next step, we will build the HERE Mobile SDK UI Kit library (MSDKUILib):
 - Put the `HERE-sdk.aar` file from your HERE SDK package to _MSDKUI-Android/MSDKUIKit/libs/_.